 • It can boost the tax-free part of an allocated pension in retirement.

-• It can minimise tax paid on a death benefit to non-dependant adult children.
+• Potentially minimise tax paid on a death benefit to non-dependant adult children.

-• You can choose to claim a tax deduction to pay & pay a contribution tax of 15% instead of your marginal tax-rate.
+• You could claim a tax deduction to pay & pay a contribution tax of 15% instead of your marginal tax-rate (this will ultimately classify the contribution as concessional).

 Who can contribute to super?